Home

 Mellotron used:

 Das Pop (previously Things to Come) are a Belgian indiepop outfit, with the emphasis on the 'pop'.
-They've only released three albums in over a decade together, partially due to concentrating on EPs at one stage in their career, the latest being 2009's Das Pop, recorded at The Kinks' Konk Studio in North London (thanks, Dieter).
+They've only released three albums in over a decade together, partially due to concentrating on EPs at one stage in their career, the latest being 2009's Das Pop, recorded at The Kinks' Konk Studio in North London (thanks, Dieter) and at Liam Watson's Toe Rag facility.
 It's a reasonable effort, as far as it goes, better tracks including the jangly You Don't Wanna Know, the rocky Saturday Night - Part 2 and slightly jammed-out bonus track Feelgood Factors.

-A unnamed member of the band played the studio's house EMI M400, with a high, shrieky string part on Never Get Enough, complete with authentic 'slur' at the end, although all other string parts are real.
+A unnamed member of the band played Konk's house EMI M400 (or was it my machine at Toe Rag?), with a high, shrieky string part on Never Get Enough, complete with authentic 'slur' at the end, although all other string parts are real.
 Overall, probably not something most of you will want to hear, but, after its cheeso opening track, far better than expected.

 Da$h (US) see: Samples etc.